amer/resinfra/logging/README.md

 $ logstash modules enable system
 ```

 For further configuration, check the logstash config file.
-For the sake of this poc no furhter configuration is required.
+For the sake of this poc no further configuration is required.
-To find the configuratoin directoy according to your installation refer to [the docs](https://www.elastic.co/guide/en/beats/filebeat/current/directory-layout.html).
+To find the configuration directory according to your installation refer to [the docs](https://www.elastic.co/guide/en/beats/filebeat/current/directory-layout.html).

 Setup filebeat.
-This will create among other an index in your ES cluster (this might take a minute or two).
+This will create among others an index in your ES cluster (this might take a minute or two).
 The index will be called in the likes of `filebeat-7.10.0-yyyy.mm.dd-000001`.

 ```
 $ filebeat setup -e